 Section 2.
-Removals

-Removal shall be defined as the process by which any member of Student Government Association may be removed from office and/or position.
-It is promoted by a motion of any member of Student Government Association and based on two-thirds (2/3) majority of the Student Government Association.
+Removals: Removal shall be defined as the process by which nay member of SGA may be removed from office and/or position causing the Loss of Allocated Student Activity Funds.
+It is promoted by a motion of any member of SGA and based on two-thirds (2/3) majority of the SGA.

-NOTE: Removal will follow a warning; however, if infraction leading to a warning is repeated, removal procedures will take place immediately.
+Note: Removal will follow suspension, however, if infraction leading to suspension is repeated, removal procedures will take place immediately.

-Section 3.
-Resignations

-Resignations must be submitted to the entire Student Government Association two (2) weeks prior to leaving office.
-Failure to do so disqualifies the student from future executive board positions.
+Section 3.Resignations: Resignations must be submitted to the entire SGA two (2) weeks prior to leaving office.

 Section 4.
-Appointments
+Reinstatement of Funds